3v401/Others/Assembler_Project/README.md

-# Project: 4 in a row.
+## Project: Four in a row.

 This project aims to show how high-level C code interacts with low-level `x86_64` architecture assembly language.
-This project is more than just a game, it is a hands-on dive into the gap between software and hardware.
-This project simulates 4 in a Row with a CMD interface alternating between C and assembly subroutines.

-1. C Implementation: Provides functional high-level implementation of the game logic.
-2. Assembly Implementation: Mimics the C logic implementation at a lower level interacting with CPU instructions, memory management and control flow.
+It provides a "hands-on" exploration into the gap between software and hardware by simulating Connect 4 game with a CMD interface alternating between C and assembly subroutines.
+The `C` code provides functional high-level implementation of the game logic meanwhile assembly code mimics the C logic at a low-level interacting with CPU instructions, memory management and control flow.

-This project was done for the subject "Computer Architecture" to:
+This project was done for the subject "**Computer Architecture**" to:

 1. Understand Data Flow, I/O control flow.
 2. Memory management (Use relative and indexed addressing to interact with matrices and arrays in memory).
-3. CMD interaction.
+3. Learn CMD interaction.
-4. Gain experience in low-level programming, debugging and Assembly code.
+4. Gain experience in low-level programming, debugging and assembly code.

-This project asks the student to define the low-level subroutines in Assembly mimicking the C subroutines defined in the `Part1.c` file used as guidance.

-#### Part 1: Core Functionality:
+### Part 1: Core Functionality:

-The main objectives of part one include:

-1. Dropping discs into columns with gravity.
-2. Checking if the board is full.

-For part one the student must define:
+For part one the student must define the following subroutines:

 1. calcIndexP1
 2. updateBoardP1